shyndman/webos-devtools-mcp/README.md

 - `dom_query_selector` - Query and inspect elements by CSS selector
 - `dom_get_outer_html` - Retrieve the full HTML of an element
 - `dom_accessibility_tree` - Dump the accessibility tree
+- `dom_list_event_listeners` - List DOM event listeners attached to an element, document, or window

 ### DOM Interaction
 - `dom_click` - Click an element